picheli20/car-rent/README.md

 ##Dependencies

-To run this project you need to have:
+To run this project you should have:

 * NodeJS ([link](https://nodejs.org/))
 * Bower ([link](http://bower.io/))